jyutzler/Bridge-Systems/system.md

 4♥ — 5♣ = void

-Opener can also splinter with a good hand and 4-card support:
+Opener can also self-splinter with a good hand and 4-card support:

 1♣ — 1♠

-   * 4♦, 4♥ = game forcing, shortness
+   * 4♦, 4♥: game forcing, shortness

 In competition, splinters are off except for jumps in the opponent's suit.